Looking for support for your finance function? Book a time with an expert.

 When successful, LBOs generate outsized profits for investors through a combination of debt paydown, operational improvements, and multiple expansion.
 When unsuccessful, the heavy debt burden can push companies toward bankruptcy.

-LBOs differ fundamentally from traditional acquisitions in their financing approach.
+LBOs are very different from traditional acquisitions in their financing approach.

-This leverage-heavy approach requires careful target selection and sophisticated financial engineering.
+A leverage-heavy approach like an LBO, however, requires careful target selection and the most sophisticated of financial engineering.

 Private equity firms dominate the LBO landscape, though strategic buyers and management teams occasionally structure leveraged transactions.